 By the time a kitten reaches six months old, the full set of permanent adult teeth have usually replaced the primary teeth completely.
 This new set has 30 teeth, including four molars.
 The process for adult teeth is much the same as with kitten teeth as the incisors will be the first to come in and it usually starts when the kitten is around three-and-a-half to four months old.

 Care of Your Kitten During Teething

-The transition from primary to permanent teeth usually goes fairly smoothly, but according to VCA Animal Hospitals, there are a couple of things to watch out for.
+The transition from primary to permanent teeth usually goes fairly smoothly, but there are a couple of things to watch out for.